yunruse/Noether/CONTRIBUTING.md

 > **Warning**
 > Note that running Noether from source will raise errors on missing files.
-> This is intentional - you must `make unit` to transpile the catalogue.
+> This is intentional - you must `make catalogue` first.
-> For info on (optional) catalogue shorthand, see below.
+> For info on the (optional) catalogue shorthand being transpiled, see below.

 ## Catalogue shorthand